 Policies for Signing In and Being Released from Programs

-If a child is not attending a program as scheduled, it is the parent/guardian’s responsibility to contact the HTSACC office and/or site and alert the absence:
+If your child is not attending a program as scheduled, it is the parent/guardian’s responsibility to contact the HTSACC office and/or site and alert the absence:

 HTSACC Office 973-637-1563 / email@example.com

-Please note: If a child leaves early from school and does not return prior to the 3:05 dismissal, they will not be able to attend ASK.
+Please note: If a child leaves early from school and does not return prior to school dismissal, they will not be able to attend ASK.
 Children cannot be dropped into ASK if they were not dismissed directly to the program by their teacher.

-Releasing Children from the Program: All HTSACC program enrollees must be signed out daily on the sign out forms at After School Kids, Holiday Care, and Camp HTSACC by a parent, guardian, or previously authorized adult.
-Enrollees in Early Birds will be released directly to the playground at the start of school.
+Releasing Children from the Program: All HTSACC program enrollees in After School Kids, Holiday Care, and Camp HTSACC must be picked up by a parent, guardian, or previously authorized adult.
+Enrollees in Early Birds will be released directly to the playground/classroom at the start of school.

 Any adults other than the parent or guardian who are authorized to pick up a child from an HTSACC program must be noted on the family information form.
 In an emergency situation in which an adult other than those authorized on the family information form will pick up the child, the parent must first contact the HTSACC office to give the name and description of the authorized individual.
 In addition, they must fax or e-mail written permission to the office PRIOR to the pick-up time.
 All authorized adults sent to pick up a child must show identification and sign the child out for the child to be released from the program.
 At no time will the program staff permit a child to meet a parent, guardian, or authorized adult outside the program location.
 Any information that is distributed regarding the program or information regarding the child such as accident reports will be given to the person picking up the child.